RafaTorices/CI-CD-RafaelTorices/argocd/Readme.md

 ### Author: RafaelTorices

 This is a example of a ArgoCD project manifiest file.
 This file is used to create a ArgoCD project and link it to a Git repository, in this case, the repository is a deployment of a simple python flask app web application in a Kubernetes cluster.
+Also, `argopycalculator.yaml` file contains the configuration of the application in ArgoCD using the Helm chart of the application for deploy the application in the Kubernetes cluster controlled by ArgoCD.

 ![Alt text](images/image.png)